 Launched the Junior Youth Academy in Flint through a contract with the 7th Judicial Circuit Court to support middle school youth with character building, soft-skill development, and project-based learning.
 Youth Services was also awarded a grant from the C.S.
 Mott Foundation to support Mentor Flint, a mentoring program in Genesee County, that matches qualified mentors with court-involved youth.

 In partnership with Lansing Police Department & Michigan’s Children Association, launched “Exchange for Change,” a program to aid in rebuilding relationships between the community and local law enforcement.

 Supply Chain Defense Logistics Agency inventories average a variance of .05% with values more than $200 million.

 REVENUE (IN MILLIONS)

-The total revenue and the revenue of each line of business is represented below.
+Peckham's total revenue and the revenue of each line of business are represented below.